grippy/honcho/README.md

 ## Middleware
    - Easy to configure and works great with Express/Connect
-   - Leverage your existing domain without having to setup and administer a seperate subdomain
+   - Leverage your existing domain without having to setup and administer a separate subdomain

 ## Raindance Server/Dashboard
 Say goodbye to droughts!
 Chats, graphs, and all that.

   - A standalone server for administering and charting tests.
-  - Also can be used as the server for module testing, event/bucket tracking and servering the browser api.
+  - Can also be used as the server for module testing, event/bucket tracking and servering the browser api.

 Coming soon!